ginstrom/intelligence-horizon-novel/outlines/04_the-investigation-begins.md

    F. Recognition that light physical augmentations (health, longevity, attractiveness) can lead to cognitive enhancement over time
    G. The terrible realization that virtually all augmented individuals will eventually face the same choice

-## III.
+## IV.
 First Contact with Marcus and Shared Partnership
    A. Elias reaches out to his last pre-Logos friend and research partner
    B. Marcus's background as one of the original AI researchers who helped create Logos's predecessor
    C. Their shared history of cautious scientific advancement and measured approaches